Tracardi/tracardi-api/docs/qa/how_can_i_filter_data.md

   contains either "page-view" or "purchase": event.type:(page-view OR purchase)
 * To find records where the event properties product field contains the exact phrase "Nike sneakers": event.properties.product:"Nike sneakers"
-* To find records where the profile first name field contains "Alice": profile.pii.first\ name:Alice (note the need to escape the space with a backslash)
+* To find records where the profile first name field contains "Alice": profile.data.pii.firstname:Alice.
+Please note the need to escape the space if in field name with a backslash.

 2. Wildcard searches: